サポートと今すぐチャット

 サポートとのチャット

-Quadrotech Nova Current - Reporting Security Guide
+Nova Current - Reporting Security Guide

 Separation of customer data

 A common concern related to cloud based services is the prevention of commingling of data that belongs to different customers.
-Quadrotech Nova Reporting has architected its solution to specifically prevent such data commingling by logically separating customer data stores.
+Quest Nova Reporting has architected its solution to specifically prevent such data commingling by logically separating customer data stores.

 Customer data are differentiated using a Customer Organization Identifier.
 The Customer Organization Identifier is a unique identifier that is created when the customer signs up with the application.